 There are too many castles in England to list, but some of one of our all time favorite European castles is Warwick Castle.
 Warwick Castle feels like a visit to a medieval Disney World.
 The castle is massive, and if you are visiting Warwick Castle with kids, be sure to allow the majority of a day (and possibly evening) to explore it all.

 Warwick is an easy day trip from London.
 The castle was built by William the Conqueror in the 11th century.
 Today the castle offers over 64 acres to explore.
 Some attractions kids will love include the Mighty Trebuchet, Horrible Histories Maze, and the Time Tower.
 There are shows throughout the day, including a Bowman Show and falconry display.
 Families can even stay the night at Warwick Castle.
 Be sure to see which attractions are open at Warwick Castle and plan your trip before you head out.

 Other English castles not to miss include: Kenilworth Castle, The Tower of London, Highclere Castle, St. Michael’s Mount, and Windsor Castle.

 No list would be complete without Edinburgh Castle, but we’re a bit partial to Caerlaverock Castle (the Maxwell family ancestral home), where we enjoyed a guided tour with Solway Tours.
-Eileen Donan Castle, Stirling Castle, and Urquhart Castle on the shores of Loch Ness are other Scottish castles that shouldn’t be missed.
+Eileen Donan Castle, Stirling Castle, and Urquhart Castle on the shores of Loch Ness are some of the best Scotland castles that shouldn’t be missed.

 Castles in Ireland